XTERRA returns to Oak Mountain for triathlon and marathon events - Shelby County Reporter

 Winners in the Amateur titles included Will Allen with a time of 2:46:54 and Deanna McCurdy with a time of 3:12:12.

-This year’s marathon saw Steve Sievert captured the men’s marathon title with a time of 4:17:30 and Nikki Harvey won the women’s title with a time of 5:11:02.
+This year’s marathon saw Steve Sievert capturing the men’s marathon title with a time of 4:17:30 and Nikki Harvey winning the women’s title with a time of 5:11:02.

 Sievert paced himself throughout the race, having just competed in another event the past weekend.